Rules………………updated 7.9.2024

 15. Riders are responsible for their own health and welfare.
 A helmet must be worn.
 Riders should seek medical help or emergency services if the situation warrants.
 Don’t be stupid: pull the plug if you are hurt or sick.
 Riders shall FIRST call 911and/or engage their SPOT unit if they or another rider need emergency services.

-16. Riders who withdraw - DNF (Did Not Finish) - should post on the ArHC race Facebook page ASAP.
+16. Riders who withdraw - DNF (Did Not Finish) - should contact the race staff ASAP.
 Failure to officially withdraw may result in unwarranted worry by loved ones and un-necessary searches by emergency personnel.

 17. Riders shall follow road laws.